-Save Money by Increasing Attic Insulation in Orlando
+Save Money with Attic Insulation Installation in Orlando

 Having the right amount of insulation in your attic can make your Orlando home more pleasant all year long.
-Higher energy efficiency could also help you save money on utility expenses.
+Increased energy efficiency could also help you save money on utility bills.

 Do you have the correct amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. don’t have enough insulation.
-If every home in the country was properly insulated to modern building code, the Boston University School of Public Health found it would cut electric consumption by 37 billion kilowatts.
+A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. are underinsulated.
+If every home in the country was properly insulated to current building code, the Boston University School of Public Health discovered it would slash electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

-You can check existing insulation to determine if you have an adequate amount in your attic.
-If it’s less than 7” deep, your home is lacks enough insulation.
+You can measure existing insulation to learn if you have an adequate amount in your attic.
+If it’s less than 7” deep, your Orlando home is lacks enough insulation.
 In Orlando, 13-14” deep is recommended.

-Strengthening your insulation levels could positively impact your energy bills, saving you up to 20 percent.** It can provide a vapor barrier against humidity, stop air leaks and may limit wear and tear on your HVAC system.
+Building up your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can provide a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.

 Types of Attic Insulation